jpsfitz/nanooptics/README.md

 # nanooptics
-Getting jupyter up and running on the Lumerical/Nanooptics computer
+Getting jupyter up and running on the Lumerical/Nanooptics computer.
+(old)
+Updated Ubuntu version at the end.

 ## A. Activate parallel computing resources:
 from:  https://github.com/ipython/ipyparallel